mdr78/mdr78.github.io/_posts/2017-03-04-synology-ss-motion-detection.md

 	on_area_detected /usr/bin/camera_on_garage.sh

-Finally I override the default movie filename format to include the camera name, so I can more easly distinguish the debug output of each camera.
+Finally I override the default movie filename format to include the camera name, so I can more easily distinguish the debug output of each camera.

 	movie_filename %v-%Y%m%d%H%M%S-rear